Attraction tickets | TicketLens

 2

-Plan your visiting timeIf you want to skip long lines then it’s best to visit Knossos first thing in the morning or in the late afternoon.
+Plan your visiting timeIf you want to avoid long lines then it’s best to visit Knossos first thing in the morning or in the late afternoon.
 The site is busiest in summer and gets a lot of traffic from large groups of tourists.

 3